• Skip to primary navigation

 How to Bake Salmon in Foil

 Another reason to love this foil-baked salmon recipe is how quickly it can be assembled and ready to eat.
 While it cooks you have enough time to assemble a side salad and call it a meal.
+Here’s how to bake salmon in foil perfectly each time:

 1. Prep

 Preheat the oven to 400F and place a large sheet of aluminum foil onto a baking sheet.
-Place the salmon fillets into the center of the aluminum foil.
+Place the salmon fillets into the center of the foil.

 2. Make the sauce